cromega/sublimia-mail-system/README.md

 Courier is configured with 1 listener:

-1. Port 993: IMAPS over explicit TLS
+1. Port 993: IMAPS over explicit TLS (switch to STARTTLS or run both?)

+## Status

+* Postfix: delivery to virtual domain works & tested, aliases not tested.
+* Courier: problems with TLS, no tests
+* Monitoring: no startup script, no service monitor
+* Mailbox management: no solution for adding users to the mail DB yet.

 ## TODO

-1. Test mail delivery (and rejections)
-1. Add Courier-IMAP
-1. Monitor the processes and redirect the log files to the STDOUT of the container
+* Add proper tests, the current test script is shite.